fmoor/edgedb-docs/doc/edgeql/introspection.rst

 Introspection
 =============

+..
+TODO: rewrite this to include a formal reference of the `schema` module. with necessary references to datamodel bits that describe various schema aspects.

 EdgeQL keeps a records of all of the classes declared in the *schema*.
 It is possible to access these via ``__class__`` attribute of any object.
 It is also possible to access them directly via the built-in